 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

 Health and safety practices are VisitPITTSBURGH’s top priority as you plan to visit Pittsburgh.

-This move brings cautious optimism and plenty of adjustments for our city and county, all with your health and safety in mind.
+This move brings cautious optimism and precautions which prioritize your health and safety.
 The Green Phase is the least restrictive phase of Governor Wolf’s plan.
-Businesses, restaurants, venues, attractions and more are permitted to reopen with certain limitations in place, such as reducing occupancy to 50%, enforcing social distancing guidelines and encouraging mask wearing.
+Businesses, restaurants, venues, attractions and more are permitted to reopen with certain limitations in place, such as reduced occupancy, enforcing social distancing guidelines and mask wearing.